 How many women attend for screening in the UK?

-Over 4 million women are invited to attend for screening each year.
+Around five million women are invited to attend for screening each year.
 Since 1997 the numbers of women attending for screening in the UK has ranged from 83% to 77%.
-There has been a recent and worrying trend in fewer women attending screening; especially in the 25-34 age group, where in 2010/11 1 in 3 didn’t take up their invitation.
+There has been a recent and worrying trend in fewer women attending screening; especially in the 25-34 age group, where in 2011/12 one in three didn’t take up their invitation.
+And in the 50+ age group where numbers attending has been decreasing for the last three years.

 Who is eligible for a cervical screening on the NHS?